 The examination requires a patient to drink 12 to 24 oz of barium liquid with an empty stomach.
 A small amount of effervescent granules are sometimes given with the barium.
 Under fluoroscopic x-ray, the radiologist monitors the progression of the barium through the esophagus, stomach and the first section of the small bowel.

-Step 2: 2 hours before your exam Do not smoke or chew gum.
+- Step 2: Two hours before your exam, do not smoke or chew gum.
 This stimulates saliva production, causing fluid to collect in the stomach.
 Plan for at least 1 hour to complete your exam.

 Small Bowel Series